wxyhly-en/wxyhly-en.github.io/source/programs/mc4tutorial.md

 The picture below shows all the directions in Minecraft4D world.
 You can press the corresponding keys `W` `S` `A` `D` `Q` `E` to move.
 ![](/img/minecraft01.jpg)
-Be careful, front and back can't be marked in th retina, because they are prpendicular to the retina.
+Be careful, front and back can't be marked in th retina, because they are perpendicular to the retina.
 The move direction of key `Q` `E` (Blue line in the picture above) is a new direction for us: I call it sidefront and sideback, because there are "front side" and "back side" in the retina like left side and right side.
 Because of the messy overlapping colors, it's better to show colors on some cross sections separately.
 （$x$ axis: Left and right; $y$ axis: Up and down; $z$ axis: New side direction; $w$ axis: Front and back）
 ![](/img/eye3d005.jpg)
 Similar to original Minecraft, click the canvas to lock and hide your mouse pointer, and move your mouse to look around.
 Press `Esc` to unlock.
-Note that moving mouse vertically does not correspond to look upward or downward, instead you will turn to new 4th direction.
-Please scroll mouse wheel or press key `I` and `K` If you want to look upward and downward.
+Note that moving mouse vertically does not correspond to look upward or downward, instead you will turn to the new 4th direction.
+Please scroll mouse wheel (or press key `I` and `K` if you want) to look upward and downward.
 ## World generation
 There are 2 types of world: Normal(Default) and super flat.
-Every time you enter the world, a random seed is generated unless a seed is given by URL.
+Every time you enter the world, a random seed is generated unless a seed is given in URL.
 The super flat mode is also indicated in URL.
 Here are some URLs of different seeds:
 - Super flat: <a href="/4dViewer/minecraft4d/?flat" target="minecraft4d_flat">?flat</a>
-- x=-510 z=-230 t=-440: Pyramid, stone shore, river and village (Use `/tp` to teleport to)<a href="/4dViewer/minecraft4d/?873556" target="minecraft4d_873556">?873556</a>
+- x=-510 z=-230 w=-440: Pyramid, stone shore, river and village (Use `/tp` to teleport to)<a href="/4dViewer/minecraft4d/?873556" target="minecraft4d_873556">?873556</a>
-- x=34 z=72 t=64: village near a river (Use `/tp` to teleport to)<a href="/4dViewer/minecraft4d/?962259" target="minecraft4d_962259">?962259</a>
+- x=34 z=72 w=64: village near a river (Use `/tp` to teleport to)<a href="/4dViewer/minecraft4d/?962259" target="minecraft4d_962259">?962259</a>
-- x=160 z=-61 t=284: observator in a village (Use `/tp` to teleport to)<a href="/4dViewer/minecraft4d/?661280" target="minecraft4d_661280">?661280</a>
+- x=160 z=-61 w=284: observator in a village (Use `/tp` to teleport to)<a href="/4dViewer/minecraft4d/?661280" target="minecraft4d_661280">?661280</a>

 How to save your world: Press `/` to open the command, type `/save` to save the world as a file (Format: mc4a) To load a world file, firstly enter a random world (regardless seeds and world types), then type `/open` to load your files.